 Something magical always happens in the alleys

-In my travels to Saigon early this decade, I sometimes ate at a street noodle vendor in the downtown area.
-The lady always served me an extra portion at no additional charge.
-If the food was not recently made, she would ask me to wait and prepare a fresh serving for me.
+In my travels to Saigon early 2010s, I sometimes ate at a street noodle cart in the downtown area.
+The seller always served me an extra portion at no additional charge.
+If the food was not recently made, she would ask me to wait, and prepare a fresh serving.
 When it rained, she found a dry spot for me to sit on.
-Often her elderly mother and young daughter would join me and try to chat with me in a mix of gestures and singular Vietnamese and English words.
+Often her elderly mother and young daughter would join me and chat with me in a mix of gestures and singular Vietnamese and English words.

 The noodle seller in 2017

-In Saigon, you should always walk into a random alley.
+In Saigon, one should always walk into a random alley.
 Something magical often happens.